Idle-Labs/idle-contracts/info_rebalance.md

 ### Algorithm for dynamic funds allocation (DFA)
 We have
 ```
-n = tot DAI to rebalance
+n = tot SAI to rebalance
 ```

 and in the end `q` for Compound and `q1` for Fulcrum should be equal (or the rate of one of them is > of the other even after supplying all `n`).